Maryland Drug Lawyer

 Similar penalties exist in Maryland for the possession of drug paraphernalia or any item used to administer drugs.
 These items could include syringes, spoons, pipes, and bongs. § 5-619(c)(1) through § 5-620(b) outline the specifics and penalties of drug paraphernalia charges in Maryland.
 Section 5-619(c)(1) makes it illegal to possess any drug paraphernalia.
 Violation of this law is a misdemeanor punishable by a $500.00 fine for the first offense.
 Subsequent offenses increase the penalty to $2,000.00 and two years’ imprisonment.
 Section 5-619(d)(1) lists the same penalties for distributing paraphernalia.
 Although still a misdemeanor, distributing drug paraphernalia to a minor is punishable by up to $15,000.00 in fines and eight years’ imprisonment.

-It’s important to remember that a qualified Maryland drug lawyer who is best suited for your case can fight drug paraphernalia charges in the state by making a variety of arguments, including that the paraphernalia was never intended for illegal drugs at all or the materials used for manufacturing drugs were not your own or on your property.
+A qualified Maryland lawyer may be best equipped to fight drug paraphernalia charges in the state by making a variety of arguments, including that the paraphernalia was never intended for illegal drugs at all or the materials used for manufacturing drugs were not your own or on your property.

 Sale, Manufacture, and Distribution Drug Laws and Penalties